spkenv/spk/docs/use/build.md

 Binary packages can be created without the use of source packages by running the `spk make-binary` command and adding the `--here` flag.
 This flag tells spk that the build script should be run in the current directory, which is often helpful for quickly iterating on a local set of source files.

-In this scenario, spk will not do anything to the source folder after build, allowing build artifacts and chaches to be maintained and reused between builds.
+In this scenario, spk will not do anything to the source folder after build, allowing build artifacts and caches to be maintained and reused between builds.

 ```sh
 # enter a local clone of the source code